 A central focus of this study was to examine the types of basic needs resources offered through library partnerships.
 At Chatham Community Library, these include essential basic needs resources related to technology access and health programming.
 One key offering is providing basic computer skills classes-focused on how to use a computer and navigate applications such as Microsoft Office-which are "well attended," especially by "the older population."
 The library has also supported digital literacy in rural and broadband-limited communities by leveraging grant funding.
-In addition to installing story walks in these areas as described above, the library plans to expand Chatham County's digital literacy initiatives further with the help of a grant-funded digital navigator.
+In addition to installing story walks "in areas that are not densely populated and have little or no broadband and in unincorporated areas," the library plans to expand Chatham County's digital literacy initiatives further with the help of a grant-funded digital navigator.

 In addition to technology services, the library offers health-related initiatives such as distributing free menstrual hygiene products, organizing diaper drives, programming centered on Alzheimer's Disease, as well as creating suicide prevention and awareness displays.
 In order to provide programming centered on community issues, the library maintains connections with various county departments and local organizations, such as Love Chatham Organization, Department of Social Services, Aging Services, and a local food bank located nearby.
-One public librarian shared that the library collects food donations for the food bank and refers patrons in need to this resource.
+One public librarian shared that the library collects food donations for the food bank and refers patrons in need to the resource.
 This interviewee also shared their perspective on why the library does not currently offer other food resources at the library, pointing to existing campus-based services that may meet those needs: